 So, what does Molly do that other leaders don't?
 Molly is a transformational leader and, in this article and video, we'll look at how you can be one, too.

 Click here to view a transcript of this video.

 To begin with, Molly regularly reminds her team members of the purpose of their work.
 And she knows that she's a role model for her team, so she demonstrates integrity in all of her working relationships.
 She sets high expectations, but "walks the walk" to demonstrate the standards that she expects.

 In this article, we'll explore what transformational leadership is, and we'll outline how you can become a transformational leader.

-More than 25 years after Bass' book, transformational leadership is often argued to be the most important ideas in business leadership.
+More than 25 years after Bass' book, transformational leadership is often argued to be one of the most important ideas in business leadership.

 See our article on leadership styles to explore other ways to lead, and to select the one that's right for your situation.

-In our How to Lead workbook, we distill Bass' ideas into a process that you can use to become a transformational leader.
+We've distilled Bass' ideas into a process that you can use to become a transformational leader.
+This involves you:

 As you can see, our process doesn't map directly onto Bass' list.
 However, it does translate the traits that he set out into clear and actionable steps.

 Use these steps, along with the tools we outline below, to develop your transformational leadership skills.